physionetchallenges/physionetchallenges.github.io/2021/index.md

 ```

 From the first line of the file, we see that the recording number is A0001, and the recording file is `A0001.mat`.
 The recording has 12 leads, each recorded at a 500 Hz sampling frequency, and contains 7500 samples.
 From the next 12 lines of the file (one for each lead), we see that each signal was written at 16 bits with an offset of 24 bits, the amplitude resolution is 1000 mV, the resolution of the analog-to-digital converter (ADC) used to digitize the signal is 16 bits, and the baseline value corresponding to 0 physical units is 0.
 The first value of the signal (-1716, etc.), the checksum (0, etc.), and the lead name (I, etc.) are the last three entries of each of these lines.
 From the final 6 lines, we see that the patient is a 74-year-old male with a diagnosis (Dx) of 426783006, which is the [SNOMED-CT code](http://bioportal.bioontology.org/ontologies/SNOMEDCT) for sinus rhythm.
 The medical prescription (Rx), history (Hx), and symptom or surgery (Sx) are unknown.

-Each ECG recording has one or more labels that describe cardiac abnormalities (and/or a normal sinus rhythm).
-We mapped the labels for each database to [SNOMED-CT codes](http://bioportal.bioontology.org/ontologies/SNOMEDCT).
-The total list of diagnoses is available [here](https://github.com/physionetchallenges/evaluation-2021).

 ### Data Access